History of Film stock in Timeline

 In 1907, Blair sold his English company to Pathé and retired to the US.

-In 1909, Edison's organization of the Motion Picture Patents Trust agreed to what would become the standard: 35 mm gauge, with Edison perforations and a 1.33 aspect ratio.
+In 1909, the Motion Picture Patents Trust, organized by Edison, agreed on a standard film format: 35 mm gauge with Edison perforations and a 1.33 aspect ratio.

 In 1910, Pathé began supplementing its operations by purchasing film prints, stripping the emulsion from the film base, and re-coating it.

-1911: American film studios returned to using nitrate stock
+1911: Major American film studios returned to using nitrate stock

-In 1911, the major American film studios returned to using nitrate stock.
+In 1911, major American film studios reverted to using nitrate stock due to issues with the acetate-based film's durability.

 1913: Agfa began to produce motion picture film